minio/docs/source/includes/common-mc-admin-config.rst

 undelivered messages, such as ``/home/events``.

-MinIO stores undelivered events in the specified store while the MQTT server/broker is offline and replays the directory when connectivity resumes.
+MinIO stores undelivered events in the specified store while the MQTT server/broker is offline and replays the stored events when connectivity resumes.

 .. end-minio-notify-mqtt-queue-dir